Research & Development – LAGA-IVCR

-Research and Development (R&D) is a critical process that involves systematic investigation and application of new knowledge to create innovative products, services, and technologies, ultimately driving a nation’s economic growth and overall development by fostering technological advancements, improving productivity, enhancing competitiveness in global markets, and addressing societal challenges across various sectors like healthcare, environment, and security.
+Research and Development is a critical process involving systematic investigation and application of new knowledge to create innovative products, services, and technologies — ultimately driving a nation's economic growth and overall development.

 Key Aspects & Impact